jeremyraby/googleCapstone/README.md

 Overall, I'm thrilled with what I've accomplished with this project, and I hope my insights can help the bike share company improve their offerings and attract more members.

 ## Findings

+After analyzing the data from 2022, I found that casual riders tend to take longer rides than annual members, with an average ride time of 28:10 compared to 12:20 seconds for annual members.
+However, annual members are more consistent in their usage of the service.

+When it comes to the busiest months, June through September take the cake.
+And if you're wondering which day of the week is the busiest, it's Thursday!
+But that's not the whole story.
+Saturday is the busiest day for casual riders, while Thursday is the busiest day for annual members.

+And what kind of bikes are people riding?
+Electric bikes are the most popular choice among both casual riders and members.